Cinema of Nigeria: Golden Age (late 1950s - late 1980s)

-Home Video Boom (late 1980s - mid 2010s)
+Piracy boom (late 1980s - mid 2010s)

 The emergence of the video film market in Nigeria is traced back to the 1980s when television productions thrived.
 Jimi Odumosu's Evil Encounter, a 1983 horror film released directly on television, was the first production to be a pointer to how lucrative making film directly on video could be.
 The film was extensively promoted before being aired on television, and as a result, had streets flooded in the following morning with video copies of the recorded broadcast.
 It was reported that the film became an instant hit at Alaba market, a commercial district which later became the hub of video distribution in this period and also eventually became the hub of piracy in Nigeria.
 Since Evil Encounter, it became common, especially in Southern Nigerian cities, to see video copies of recorded television programmes traded on the streets.

 This method was adopted and built on by producers and distributors at Alaba Market to reinvent the film industry, since the Nigerian cinema culture was facing a major decline.
 The first film produced on video in Nigeria was 1988's Soso Meji, produced by Ade Ajiboye.
 The film was also screened at the few available theatres at the time.
 Subsequently, Alade Aromire produced Ekun (1989) on video, which was screened at the National Theatre, Iganmu.
 However, the boom experienced in this era is generally believed to have been kickstarted by Kenneth Nnebue's Living in Bondage (1992).
 Nnebue had an excess number of imported video cassettes which he then used to shoot his first film on a Video camera.
 Although Living in Bondage is often touted in the media as the "first commercial video film", several historians have argued that the video film industry was already booming before Living in Bondage.

 As of 2004, at least four to five films were produced every day in Nigeria.
 Nigerian movies had also already dominated television screens across the African continent and by extension, the diaspora.
 The film actors also became household names across the continent, and the movies significantly influenced cultures in many African nations; from ways of dressing to speech and usage of Nigerian slangs.
 This was attributed to the fact that Nigerian films told "relatable" stories, which made foreign films to "gather dust" on the shelves of video stores, even though they cost much less.